 Disney’s Animal Kingdom Lodge has to be one of my favorite Walt Disney World resorts.
 I know…..I say that about all of them we have enjoyed on past trips.
-However, after staying at this Deluxe Tier Walt Disney World Resort twice, I have come to realize that it is a hidden gem, and definitely one that guests of the Walt Disney World Resort should choose as their “home” for their next stay.
-Check out what I learned on my recent stay at Disney’s Animal Kingdom Lodge!
+However, after staying at this Deluxe Walt Disney World Resort twice, I have come to realize that it is a hidden gem, and definitely one that guests of the Walt Disney World Resort should choose as their “home” for their next stay.

 The rooms at Disney’s Animal Kingdom Lodge typically house 4 guests, plus one in a crib.
-The rooms have queen beds, or a queen bed with a set of bunk beds.
+The rooms have queen beds, or there are some with a King.
 The bathroom has a double sink area, separate from the shower and toilet.
 There is a good size dresser just inside the door, a closet, as well as a small refrigerator and a coffeemaker.
 The rooms also have a balcony, which is nice for animal watching.
 I feel that even with all the African touches, the rooms are light and airy.

 As with all Disney resorts, there are plenty of resort activities to keep guests busy while they enjoy a break from the parks.
 I have seen mask making near the pool, drummers in the lobby, and even a wood carver just inside the main entrance.
 Plus, you can enjoy a FREE culinary tour at JIKO during set times of the day.

 I have stayed at most of the Walt Disney World deluxe resorts, and I truly love Animal Kingdom Lodge.
 It is one of my favorite places to call “HOME” on my Walt Disney World vacations!
 Will you be visiting Disney’s Animal Kingdom Lodge on your next trip?